Säynätsalo Town Hall

 The Säynätsalo Town Hall (Säynätsalon kunnantalo) is a multifunction building complex, consisting of two main buildings organised around a central courtyard: a U-shaped council chamber and town hall with administrative offices, and a community library with flats.
 The Town Hall was designed by Finnish architect Alvar Aalto for the municipality of Säynätsalo (merged with the municipality of Jyväskylä in 1993) in Central Finland.
 Aalto received the commission after a design contest in 1949, and the building was completed in December 1951.

 The town hall is considered one of the most important buildings Aalto designed in his career.
+In July 2026, the Säynätsalo Town Hall, together with 12 other Aalto Works, was designated by UNESCO as a World Heritage Site.

 Site

 In 1944 Aalto was commissioned to design and implement a town plan for Säynätsalo, a small factory town founded around Johan Parviaisen Tehtaat wood-processing mills, from 1946 operated by Enso-Gutzeit (now part of Stora Enso), whose headquarters in Helsinki he also designed.
 The town hall would be built at a later date after Aalto won a government-mandated competition for its design.
 Aalto constructed the building into the wooded hillside of Säynätsalo creating a three-story multi-purpose building surrounding an elevated courtyard.